 -Alexander Zhilin, reputed Russian military expert, as said to Sputnik, 9 June 2018 a map, planning transportation routes for the exercise.
 The photo was intended to reflect effective communication and team camaraderie.
-Kaliningrad, a small Russian territory in the Baltics, was colored in red on the map to ensure no convoy movements traversed through the territory.
-However, Pravda.ru (another state-backed Russian media company, similar to RT) used the map to spread disinformation claiming, "Saber Strike 2018 is a provocation against the Russian Federation and NATO/USA will train how to isolate and occupy Kaliningrad."
-2CR leaders also indicated that they collaborate with host-nation military and IW teams as much as possible, as NATO partners often have more experience with Russian IW than their U.S. counterparts.
+Kaliningrad, a small Russian territory in the Baltics, was colored in red on the map to ensure no convoy movements traversed through the territory.23 However, Pravda.ru (another state-backed Russian media company, similar to RT) used the map to spread disinformation claiming, "Saber Strike 2018 is a provocation against the Russian Federation and NATO/ USA will train how to isolate and occupy Kaliningrad."24 2CR leaders also indicated that they collaborate with host-nation military and IW teams as much as possible, as NATO partners often have more experience with Russian IW than their U.S. counterparts.25

-In response to other changes in U.S./NATO TTPs for setting the theater to facilitate success in the IW realm, the USAREUR IW expert suggested coordination and deconfliction as tools to combat enemy IW.
-He said, of truth," the more we can neutralize IW before it even begins.
+In response to other changes in U.S./NATO TTPs for setting the theater to facilitate success in the IW realm, the USAREUR IW expert suggested coordination and deconfliction as tools to combat enemy IW.26 He said,

+U.S. leaders must understand the impact of our actions.
+The fewer opportunities we give platforms like RT to find a "kernel of truth," the more we can neutralize IW before it even begins.
 After ODR '15 we started anticipating more in our planning, making deliberate attempts to publish pre-coordinated information with ample lead time before the operations.
 We didn't want local communities to be surprised by a U.S./NATO convoy.
-Causing unexpected traffic backups could affect public sentiment negatively, which is opposite of the message we want to convey.
+Causing unexpected traffic backups could affect public sentiment negatively, which is opposite of the message we want to convey.27